gbs4ever/suitecloud_project/README.md

 [See more here](https://www.npmjs.com/package/@oracle/suitecloud-cli)

-To get started use ```npm install -g --acceptSuiteCloudSDKLicense @oracle/suitecloud-cli``` Make sure you have java installed on your machine
+To get started use ```npm install -g --acceptSuiteCloudSDKLicense @oracle/suitecloud-cli```

+Make sure you have java installed on your machine

-If No account has been set up for this project.
+If no account has been set up for this project.
 Run "suitecloud account:setup" to link your project with your account

-For version control we use github with [SDF framework](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/chapter_4702622163.html#SuiteCloud-Development-Framework-Overview) .
+For version control use github with [SDF framework](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/chapter_4702622163.html#SuiteCloud-Development-Framework-Overview) .

 To ensure a smooth experience for both you and others collaborating on this project, it's a good practice to disable GitHub Actions when you're working in your forked repository.